yudingshechu/Research-Module-Yield-Curve-Estimation-RKHS/README.md

 We used [sample code provided by authors](https://github.com/yye9701/KR_example) to speed up our project, but we have add unique multiple contents by ourselves.

-The Jupyter Notebook $KR_example.ipynb$ and $simulation.ipynb$ contain our codes used in this study.
+The Jupyter Notebook `KR_example.ipynb` and `simulation.ipynb` contain our codes used in this study.